Thursday, 19 October 2006

 The first time I encountered ragging was when I went to submit some form at MAMC near Delhi Gate.
 A pimply seventeen, I was suddenly pulled into a small door at the side of their auditorium.
 Soon my pants were around my ankles and I was asked to wank.
 It was slightly embarrassing to admit but I didn’t know what wanking meant!

 I knew the words all right, they were used often by boys, but I had no idea that you actually did something.
 Probably I was too busy day-dreaming or reading or playing, and though it had been many years that I had “wet dreams”, I hadn’t ever thought much more about it.
 I did have some vague basic ideas of what fucking entailed and that was my sex knowledge.
-I don't think that I thought kissing caused a women to become pregnant, but probably I was not so sure about it.
+I don't think that I thought kissing caused a woman to become pregnant, but probably I was not so sure about it.

 My raggers screwed up their noses but were not too surprised, apparently they had seen other ignorant boys like me before?
 Any way, I was shown the simple practicality of wanking and let off.
 I won’t bore you with the details of my experiments with that knowledge later that day, but just for that lesson alone, the word “ragging” brings a smile to my face.